spanner/radiant-forum-extension/README.md

 * Basic admin interface as well as readerland administration
 * Editable interval for messages

-This version is not wholly multi-site compatible at the moment, since it relies heavily on configuration items that are not yet site-scoped.
-They will be soon.
+This version is not multi-site compatible.
+It relies heavily on configuration items that are not yet site-scoped.
+That's next on the list after radiant 1 comes out.

 ## Still to do